ayka-667/docs.steamtools.app/Common errors/Buy.md

-# How to Fix the "Purchase" Error on Steam
+# How to Fix the "Buy" Error on Steam

-If you encounter the **"Purchase" error** when trying to install a game on Steam, follow these steps to resolve the issue.
+If you encounter the **"Buy" error** when trying to install a game on Steam, follow these steps to resolve the issue.

 ---